-based on the characteristics of both divisional well functional organizational structures.
-The World Bank has defined it as the organisation where several organisational designs are used.
+lt is based on the characteristics of both divisional as well as functional organizational structures.
+The World Bank has defined it as the organization where several organizational designs are used.
 There is less rigidity, hence it is suitable for very large organisations.